STUART CHEN-HAYES (he/him/his), Ph.D., NCC, LCPC

 - New York Association for Counselor Education and Supervision (NYACES)

 I am a co-founder and past-president of Counselors for Social Justice (CSJ) and a past-president of the North Atlantic Region Association for Counselor Education and Supervision (NARACES), the Illinois Counseling Association (ICA), and the Illinois Association for Multicultural Counseling (IAMC).
-I am on the editorial board of the Journal for Counselor Preparation and Supervision, and on the advisory boards for the Evidence-Based School Counseling conference and DegreesNYC.
+I am on the editorial board of the Journal for Counselor Preparation and Supervision, and on three advisory boards: the Evidence-Based School Counseling Conference, DegreesNYC, and the Hope Center for College, Community and Justice focused on evidence-based school counseling, college access, affordability, admission, basic needs, emergency aid, food and housing insecurity, and closing opportunity/attainment gaps.

 PUBLICATIONS & VIDEOS

-- Double Dads One Teen: A Queer Family's Trailblazing Life in the USA and Taiwan (NY, NY: DIO Press, 2019, www.diopress.com @diopressinc).
+- Chen-Hayes, S. F. (2019).
+Double Dads One Teen: A Queer Family's Trailblazing Life in the USA and Taiwan.
+DIO Press. www.diopress.com

 I have written and/or co-authored 56 refereed research publications in 12 journals including: Contemporary Sociology; Counseling and Human Development; Excelsior: Leadership in Teaching and Learning; The Family Journal: Counseling and Therapy for Couples and Families; Journal of American College Health; 中文教学与研究 (Journal of Chinese Teaching and Research); Journal for Counselor Preparation and Supervision; Journal of Humanistic Counseling, Education, and Development; Journal of Lesbian and Gay Social Services; Journal of Marital and Family Therapy; Journal of School Counseling; and Professional School Counseling; in book chapters in 16 edited volumes: Fundamentals of college admission counseling (3rd ed., 5th ed.)
 (National Association for College Admission Counseling, 2013, 2019); Dear gay, lesbian, bisexual and transgender teacher: Letters of advice to help you find your way (Sapp & DeJean, 2017); Transforming the school counseling profession (1st-4th eds.)
 (Erford, 2002-2015); Professional identity in counseling (Sangganjanavanich & Reynolds, 2014); Creating school environments to support lesbian, gay, bisexual, transgender, and questioning students and families: A handbook for school professionals (Fisher & Komosa-Hawkins, 2013); Casebook for counseling lesbian, gay, bisexual, and transgender persons and their families (Dworkin & Pope, 2012); Deconstructing heterosexism in the counseling professions (Croteau, Lark, Lidderdale, & Chung, 2005); Critical incidents in addiction counseling (Kelly & Juhnke, 2005); School counseling principles (Sabella, 2005); Professional school counseling (Erford, 2004); Leadership, advocacy, and direct service strategies for professional school counselors (Perusse & Goodnough, 2004); The therapist's notebook for lesbian, gay, and bisexual clients (Whitman & Boyd, 2003); Days in the lives of counselors (Dingman & Weaver, 2003); The career counseling casebook (Niles, Goodman, & Pope, 2002); Troubling intersections of race and sexuality: Queer students of color and anti-oppressive education (Kumashiro, 2001); and Advocacy in counseling (Lewis & Bradley, 2000).